 in 1979, an MBA in Business Administration from Utah State University in 1980, and a PhD in Leadership and Policy from

 After earning his MBA in 1980, Bruce worked for 10 years as a compensation and labor relations executive (Utah Power &

 Light Co., PacifiCorp, and Thiokol Corporation).
 In 1990, he left corporate life to join the faculty at Weber State

-University, where he currently serves as the University's Vice Provost and Dean for the Davis Campus in Layton and teaches
+University, where he currently serves as the University's Vice Provost and Dean of Continuing Education and teaches

 leadership and entrepreneurship.
 He previously directed the WSU Center for Business & Economic Development.

-Bruce is active in public service and currently serves on several boards, including the Davis Arts Council, the Davis
+Bruce is active in public service and currently serves on several boards, including the Davis Chamber of Commerce,

-serves on the Executive Committee of Envision Layton, the Layton Recreation, Arts, Museums, and Parks (RAMP) Committee,
+He also serves on the Executive Committee of Envision Layton, the State Health Facilities Committee, the State School

-Bruce is an active member of the American Legion (Layton Post 87), the Layton Rotary Club, the Marine Corps Association,
+Bruce is an active member of the American Legion (Layton Post 87), the Marine Corps Association and Foundation, and

 |Voted Into Office